-Kaplan-Meier survival rates were calculated for 14 management grizzly bears captured at conflict sites from 2003-2021.
-Twelve bears were males and two were females aged 2-25.
-None of the females died during monitoring.
-Male survival rate was 0.484 (95% CI=0.257-0.711, n=12) with an instance of mistaken identity, two management removals, and one unknown but human-caused mortality among 14 radio-collared bears monitored for 7.6 bear-years.
-Two mortalities occurred during spring and four occurred during autumn.
+Kaplan-Meier survival rates were calculated for 15 management grizzly bears captured at conflict sites from 2003-2022.
+Twelve bears were males and three were females aged 2-25.
+One female and five males died during monitoring.
+Management bear survival rate was 0.447 (95% CI=0.241-0.654, n = 15) with an instance of mistaken identity, three management removals, and one unknown but human-caused mortality among 15 radio-collared bears monitored for 8.2 bear-years.
+One mortality occurred during spring, two during summer, and three during autumn.